overleaf/stackdriver-prometheus-sidecar/README.md

 ## Overleaf Development

 The `master` branch of this repository will follow the upstream `master`.
-Our internal pull requests will be merged into `overleaf/master`.
+Our internal pull requests will be merged into `overleaf_master`.

 ### Process to update our master with lastest upstream master
 ```